mpywdb/CompSci-story/README.md

 A grade saver for INTDSC 1001

-There once was a man from Nantucket
+There once was a man from Nantucket,

-\nWho kept all his cash in a bucket.
+Who kept all his cash in a bucket.

+And his daughter named Nan,

+Ran away with a man,